-- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change the wheel bearing. - Clean and grease the shaft seal rings 1 and contact surface A of the spacers.
+- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change the wheel bearing. 🔌 - Clean and grease shaft seal rings 1 and contact surface 4 of the spacers.

-Long-life grease (p.
-222)
+Long-life grease (🕶 p.
+217)

-Insert the wide spacer 2 on the left in the direction of travel.

-The arrow (B) indicates the direction of travel of the front wheel.
-The ABS sensor wheel is on the left-hand side when looking in the direction of travel.

-Insert the narrow spacer on the right in the direction of travel.
+- Insert the wide spacer $oldsymbol{2}$ on the left in the direction of travel. - lnfo - The arrow B indicates the direction of travel of the front wheel.
+The ABS sensor wheel is on the left-hand side when looking in the direction of travel. - Insert the narrow spacer on the right in the direction of travel.